wp-plugins/autoptimize/readme.txt

 == Changelog ==

 = 1.8.4 =
-* Bugfix: code inline JS (or CSS) can be wrapped inside HTML-comments, but these got removed since 1.8.2 as part of a bugfix.
+* Bugfix: code in inline JS (or CSS) can be wrapped inside HTML-comments, but these got removed since 1.8.2 as part of a bugfix.

 = 1.8.3 =
 * Bugfix: avoid useless warnings on is_callable to flood php error log as [reported by Praveen Kumar](http://wordpress.org/support/topic/182-breaks-css-and-js?replies=14#post-5377604)